smritidas/website/content/blog/WhyAndroidWhy.md

 That being said, I’d love to see these complexities explained and documented better, going forward.
 It would empower developers, of any skill level, to make better decisions.

-*Thanks to Sumayyah Ahmed for her help on this post*
+*Thanks to Sumayyah Ahmed for her help on this post.*